briandorey/PNPControllerKFlop/README.md

 http://dynomotion.com/Software/Download.html
 The build path on the project is currently set to: C:\KMotion432\KMotion\Release\ and this would need to be updated to build to the correct folder for different versions of the KMotion software.

+The PIC Firmware directory contains the firmware for the MicroChip microcontroller used on the board.

+The Hardware directory contains the Diptrace pcb files.